HTTP-RPC/Kilo/README.md

 * `Iterable`: array
 * `java.util.Map`, bean, or record type: object

-`Character` or `char` values are represented as a number.
+`Character` or `char` values are converted to a number.
 Instances of `java.util.Date` or `java.time.Instant` are converted to a number representing epoch time in milliseconds.
 Instances of other types are converted to their string representations.

 A method may return an instance of `org.w3c.dom.Document` to produce an XML response.